On a generalization of affinoid varieties: Dagger analytic spaces

 equipped with its canonical $k$-dagger analytic space structure. \end{defn}

-To see that indeed $\limpro_{\rho \to \infty} W_k^n(\rho)$ is a Fr\'echet algebra we can do the same reasoning of proposition \ref{prop_good_open_subsets}).
-The family of all closed polydisks centered in zero in $\A_k^n$, with their canonical $k$-dagger structure defines on $\A_k^n$ a $k$-dagger affinoid atlas, with respect which $\A_k^n$ is a good analytic space.
-Moreover, $\A_k^1$ is a ring object in the category of $k$-dagger analytic spaces, and we have the following proposition.
+To see that indeed $\underset{\rho \to \infty}\limpro W_k^n(\rho)$ is a Fr\'echet algebra we can use the same reasoning of proposition \ref{prop_good_open_subsets} and the homemorphism of (\ref{eqn:affine_spectrum}) is proved in corollary \ref{cor:frechet}.
+The family of all closed polydisks centered in zero in $\A_k^n$, with their canonical $k$-dagger structure, defines on $\A_k^n$ a $k$-dagger affinoid atlas with respect to which $\A_k^n$ is a good analytic space.
+Moreover, $\A_k^1$ is a ring object in the category of $k$-dagger analytic spaces and we have the following proposition.

 \begin{prop} Let $(A, \cM(A))$ be a $k$-dagger affinoid space equipped with its canonical structure of $k$-dagger analytic space, then